DogmaDragon/Stash-Docs/docs/Getting-Started/Installation/Installing-on-macOS.md

 ---

+## Apple Silicon

+1. Run `./stash-macos-applesilicon` from the terminal on macOS.
+  - If you have trouble, try running `chmod u+x stash-macos-applesilicon` to make the file executable.
+2. Navigate to http://localhost:9999 to get started.

+---

+## Intel

-1. Run `./stash-osx` from the terminal on macOS.
+1. Run `./stash-macos-intel` from the terminal on macOS.
-2. _Note for Mac users_: If you have trouble, try running `chmod u+x stash-osx` to make the file executable.
+  - If you have trouble, try running `chmod u+x stash-macos-intel` to make the file executable.
-3. Navigate to http://localhost:9999 to get started.
+2. Navigate to http://localhost:9999 to get started.